 The radius of the snapping region can also be controlled by scrolling the mouse wheel up and down.

 If there is an active contour in the document, starting MagTrace will continue drawing this contour.
-To start drawing a new contour, press Esc to exit MagTrace, click anywhere on the image to de-activate the existing contour, and restart MagTrace.
+To start drawing a new contour, press Esc to exit MagTrace, click anywhere on the image to deactivate the first contour, then start the MagTrace tool again and draw the second contour.

-To delete a contour, click it and press Delete.
+To delete a contour, click on it to activate (green control points appear) and then press Delete.

 To move a control point, hover the cursor over it (the cursor becomes a cross), click and drag it to a new location and then release the mouse.